No international trains departing from Greece. — latimes.com

 Travelers in Greece who wish to avoid ferries and planes can still use long-distance buses run by domestic (KTEL) and foreign bus networks, as well as private tour companies.
 Below are a few known options.

-You are encouraged to click the links I gave to get the most current information, as schedules change and I cannot update this article on a daily or weekly basis.
+Schedules subject to change and you are encouraged to confirm with links provided, as I cannot update this article on a daily or weekly basis.

 Author’s note